Conventional Treatment Details for Irritable Bowel Syndrome (IBS)

 Conventional medications used in the treatment of IBS include (but are not limited to):

-01 Anti-spasmodic drugs like Bentyl and Levsin are considered as part of the class of anticholinergic drugs.
+01 Anti-spasmodic drugs like Bentyl and Levsin are considered part of the class of anticholinergic drugs.
 Anti-cholinergic drugs act by decreasing the abnormal sensitivity of cholinergic (muscarinic M2) receptors in gut smooth muscle.

-02 Antacids/anti-gas medications (e.g. Simethicone or BEANO).
+02 Antacids/anti-gas medications (e.g., Simethicone or BEANO).
 They aid in the reduction of embarrassing flatulence and the accompanying lower abdominal pain.

-03 Anti-diarrhea medications/Opioid-receptor agonist (e.g. loperamide or "Immodium").
+03 Anti-diarrhea medications/opioid-receptor agonist (e.g., loperamide or "Immodium").
 It delays small and large bowel transit, decreases intestinal secretory activity, and increases rectal sphincteric muscle tone.

-04 Prokinetic Agents (e.g. Cisapride or "Propulsid"): These drugs have been reported to help in gastroesophageal reflux disease and dyspepsia related to delayed gastric emptying.
+04 Prokinetic Agents (e.g., Cisapride or "Propulsid"): These drugs have been reported to help in gastroesophageal reflux disease and dyspepsia related to delayed gastric emptying.
 Its efficacy in constipation-predominant IBS, however, has not been well established.

 05 Antidepressants.
-Tricyclic antidepressants (e.g. amitriptyline, imipramine, and desipramine) or serotonin reuptake inhibitors (e.g. fluoxetine, sertraline, and paroxetine) are commonly used to treat IBS.
-Although commonly used in IBS patients their efficacy is still being debated.
+Tricyclic antidepressants (e.g., amitriptyline, imipramine, and desipramine) or serotonin reuptake inhibitors (e.g., fluoxetine, sertraline, and paroxetine) are commonly used to treat IBS.
+Although commonly used in IBS patients, their efficacy is still being debated.
 The therapeutic effect can take as long as 4-6 weeks.

 06 Smooth muscle relaxants have direct relaxant properties on gut smooth muscle.